mcohen01/amazonica/README.md

 ;; better way to consume a shard....create and run a worker ;; :app :stream and :processor keys are required
 ;; :credential and :checkpoint keys are optional

-;; if no :checkpoint is provided the worker will automatically checkpoint every 60 seconds ;; if no :credentials key is provided the default authentication scheme is used (preferable), ;; see the [Authentication] #(authentication) section above ;; returns the UUID assigned to this worker
+;; if no :checkpoint is provided the worker will automatically checkpoint every 60 seconds ;; for full checkpoint control, set :checkpoint to Long/MAX_VALUE and return true from the ;; :processor function only when you want checkpoint to be called

+;; if no :credentials key is provided the default authentication scheme is used (preferable), ;; see the [Authentication] #(authentication) section above

+;; returns the UUID assigned to this worker
 (worker! :app "app-name"
          :stream "my-stream"